Super-NES/beautiful-jekyll/index.md

 > Encryption is a mandatory feature of WebRTC, and is enforced on all components, including signaling mechanisms.
 Resultantly, all media streams sent over WebRTC are securely encrypted, enacted through standardised and well-known encryption protocols.
 The encryption protocol used depends on the channel type; data streams are encrypted using Datagram Transport Layer Security (DTLS) and media streams are encrypted using Secure Real-time Transport Protocol (SRTP).

-You can rest assured that all the data transferred on Conclave is secure and protected from malicious man-in-the-middle attacks.
+We can safely say that all of the data that is transferred through Conclave is secure and protected from malicious man-in-the-middle attacks.

 ---
 ### Version Vector